sebastian-mutz/fsml/doc/api/sts.md

 ## `fsml_cov`

 ### Description
-Computes the population or sample covariance (depending on passed arguments).
+The procedure computes the population or sample covariance (depending on passed arguments).
 $$ \operatorname{cov}(x, y) = \frac{1}{n - \nu} \cdot \sum_{i=1}^{n} (x_i - \bar{x}) \cdot (y_i - \bar{y}) $$
 where \( n \) is the size of (or number of observations in) vectors `x` and `y`,
 \( x_i \) and \( y_i \) are individual elements in `x` and `y`,